Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 ### Known Bugs

--  On some mobile devices the I was having issues with down-scaling from full screen to mobile where content was not formatting accordingly
--  A white space could be seen outside the background image across all variations of sizes at the navigation and footer bars.
--  These bugs have since been fixed.
+-  Apple devices the functionality to click on the appointment calendar to choose a date does not work.
+-  Apple devices the text on the buttons for the images information does not show.

 ## Deployment